raspberrypilearning/infrared-bird-box/en/step_15.md

 You can find the [RealVNC Viewer for Android](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android&hl=en_GB) in the Google Play store and the [RealVNC Viewer for iOS in the Apple App Store](https://apps.apple.com/us/app/vnc-viewer/id352019548).

 Install the app, open it, and click on the `+` icon to add the Raspberry Pi that you wish to connect to.
-You'll have to enter the IP address of your Raspberry Pi, check the signature and catchphrase, and sign in to your user account in much the same way as was shown for Windows, Linux, and Mac OS X.
+You'll have to enter the IP address of your Raspberry Pi, check the signature and catchphrase, and sign in to your user account in much the same way as was shown for Windows, Mac OS and Linux.

 ![The VNC Viewer app with a plus button at the bottom-right](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Getting+Started+with+your+Raspberry+Pi/Screenshots/Week+3/vnc_add_computer_android_cropped.png)